eCandidus/aoLists-db/README.md

 Synchronization
 ---------------

 Although the "changes" call can be used to get a list of changes done between a date range, aoLists server provide for a simple mechanism to synchronize.
-This is makes the API a "synch server".
+This is makes the API a `synch server`.

 `startsynch` - The startsynch call establishes a from/to date range to check.
 It is the first call to make in the sequence.